 At the beginning of the year, it’s good to review graphing and make your expectations clear on what you expect when students turn in a graph.

-Here is a round-up of resources you can use to practice graphing with students:
+Here is a round-up of graphing resources you can use with students:

-3. Graphing Stories: This website has video clips students watch, analyze and create a graph from.
-(Most are motion related, so great for physical science teachers).
+3. Graphing stories: This website has video clips students watch, analyze, and create a graph from.
+(Most are motion related, so this is a great site for physical science teachers).

 4. Smart Graphs: This digital activity has students read through a scenario and decide which is the best type of graph to represent events in the story.